designhumanai/design-human-ai/docs/engineering_guidelines.en.md

 **License**: CC BY-NC-SA 4.0 (Creative Commons Attribution-NonCommercial-ShareAlike 4.0)

-**What this means**:
+**Terms of Use**:
-- ✅ Can be used in non-commercial projects
+- ✅ Permitted: non-commercial use in projects
-- ✅ Can be modified and derivative works created
+- ✅ Permitted: modification and creation of derivative works
-- ✅ Attribution required
+- ✅ Required: attribution to original author
-- ✅ Derivative works must be distributed under the same license
+- ✅ Required: same license sharing for derivative works
-- ❌ Commercial use prohibited without explicit permission
+- ❌ Restricted: commercial use requires explicit permission

 **For commercial use**: Contact the author for a separate license.